Aljgutier/fastapi_docker/README.md

 The objective for this repo is to illustrate how to create a realistic fastAPI backend that serves a UI frontend application including deployment to the cloud and supportive of authentication and authorization.

-This Repo provides getting started examples for dockerizing and deploying a fastAPI Python API.
-Included are deplopyment examples to local dev and to GCP including authorization and authentication.
+The Repo provides getting started examples for dockerizing and deploying a fastAPI Python API.
+Included are deplopyment examples to local dev and to GCP including authorization and authentication with Firebase.

 The `main.py` and `app.router.py` and `app.config.py` in this repo includes contains the working code.